 (Even today the assumption is that Hamlet was schizophrenic and the arguments

-are over it whereas the Bipolar connection is rarely even discussed.
+are over that issue whereas the Bipolar connection is rarely even discussed.)

 We worked as a team and when